MancoManuel/KeySafe/README.md

-# Password Manager
+# KeySafe

 ## Description
-Web application which can help you to manage all of your account passwords.
+KeySafe is a web application which can help you to manage all of your account passwords in a secure way.

 ## Used technologies
 - HTML, JavaScript and CSS to design and style the pages of the web application;